 Make this impressive Maltesers chocolate cake in just a few simple steps.

 This Maltesers cake is a chocolate-lovers dream, using both malty chocolate treats and cocoa powder, along with buttermilk, to create a rich and velvety cake.
-Topped with smooth cream cheese frosting and even more Maltesers to give it that extra special touch, the final cake is really a sight to see.
-While this Maltesers cake is the ideal weekend baking project, the recipe makes 12 portions so it’s also perfect for picnics in the park with friends, parties and special occasions, and even just as a much-needed 3pm snack.
+Unlike our classic chocolate cake, this is topped with smooth cream cheese frosting and even more Maltesers to give it that extra special touch.
+The final cake is really a sight to see.
+While this bake is the ideal weekend baking project, the recipe makes 12 portions so it’s also perfect for picnics in the park with friends, parties and special occasions, and even just as a much-needed 3pm snack.

 - 3 medium free-range eggs

 - 150g plain flour

 - 50g butter, melted in the microwave until liquid